GeorginaCarlisle/2024-daily-coding/README.md

 30 - Bar added to show percentage of the year passed.

-31 - Bar added to show consistency for months passed.
+31 - Bar added that shows consistency for January and months to come.

+## February

+Key focus: JavaScript tidy up

+1 - Edit main page contents and add February section.